“Practice isn’t the thing you do once you’re good. It’s the thing you do that makes you good.”

 Ten suggestions to help form this positive habit

 Find some peace and quiet for half an hour or more.
 What are three key points you want the audience to remember?
 Write these down.

 Once you have these points, flesh them out, making sure your content is balanced.
-Your credentials and credibility are important (ethos) along with any data and knowledge you are imparting (logos).
-However, don’t forget to inject emotion through your choice of words and your delivery (pathos).
+Following Aristotle’s three appeals: your credentials and credibility are important (ethos) along with any data and knowledge you are imparting (logos).
+However, don’t forget to inject – and appeal to – your audience’s emotions through your choice of words and delivery (pathos).

 Include examples to illustrate and strengthen your points: quotes from experts, anecdotes or short personal stories (about you or someone else) all reinforce the points you make, enabling your audience to remember them.
 Think about how you are going to deliver your presentation and to whom.
 Ask yourself: does your style and content will fit well with your audience?
 What do you want them to do, think, feel?